dv297/portfolio/BlogPosts/2018-06-12/designing-shared-npm-scripts.md

 This works great but it will naively combine the console logs of each process.
 When something goes wrong, most developers assume the error is at the bottom of the log.
 But when running things in parallel, the error may get mixed in the logs of other tasks.
-Remember to evaluate this kind of risk and reward when setting up scripts.
+Remember to evaluate this kind of risk and reward when setting up scripts and your team will thank you!

 # Conclusion